UffizziCloud/docs/docs/references/compose-spec.md

   context: ./dir
 ```

 The GitHub repository URL must include `https://`.
-If no branch is specified, default is `main`/`master`.
+If no branch is specified, Uffizzi uses the Default Branch as configured on GitHub.
 ``` yaml
 build:
   context: https://github.com/ACCOUNT/example-repo#main